 If you do bail them out, you are reinforcing your child's disorganized habits.
 You are also sending the message that it doesn't matter if you are organized or not; it all works out in the end.
 You won't be there in college, and you certainly won't be there when they get their first post-college job.

 That doesn't mean you need to be stern about this.
 Express sympathy for the predicament and show interest in your child's ideas for solving the problem.
 You may find that they can get out of the jam without your help.
 That's a great way to build confidence and life skills.

 They have a planner but what other organizational needs do they have?
 Having a different color folder for each subject can help them grab the right paperwork quickly.
 Sticky notes for quick messages, sticky tabs to mark important reference material in a book, or sticky dots to help prioritize their workload.

-If they need to store notes for a long amount of time introduce them to three-ring binders, their own three hole puncher and tabs.
-Another option is finding an accordion files to organize loose paper.
+If they need to store notes for a long amount of time introduce them to three-ring binders, their own three-hole puncher, and tabs.
+Another option is finding an accordion file to organize loose paper.

 Also, get them their own timer, watch, or show them how to use the timer on their phone.
 We know the importance of taking breaks during our work day and the same can be taught to your teenager.
 Show them how a quick 15-minute break may help them overcome writer's block or help solve that hard math problem.